fbpx

 • Tachy-Brady Syndrome: a condition where slow heart rates alternate with episodes of rapid heart rates

-Otherwise, bradycardia is evaluated using the general rating criteria for heart disease, with ratings of 10%, 30%, 60% or 100%, depending on your METS level, episodes of heart failure, ejection fraction, and related factors.
+• Ratings of 10%, 30%, 60% or 100% using the general rating criteria for heart disease, depending on the METS level, episodes of heart failure, ejection fraction, and related factors.

 To learn more about the general ratings for heart disease, check out our guide here.